-At this point, you can simplify the patch by using the vs.pan- object from the Virtual Sound Macros library, an object that implements a stereo panning algorithm; the object takes the sound to be positioned on its left inlet, and the positioning control signal on its right inlet.
+At this point, you can simplify the patch by using the mc.stereo~ multichannel object, an object that implements a stereo panning algorithm; the object takes the sound to be positioned on its left inlet, and the positioning control signal on its right inlet.
 (See Figure 4.3 for the simplified patch.)

-Fig. 4.3 Stereo panning using the vs.pan~ object
+Fig. 4.3 Stereo panning using the mc.stereo~ object

-You can see that the vs.pan~ object performs the same function as the algorithm in Figure 4.1.
-We are using it simply to free up room in the graphical display of our patch.
+You can see that the mc.stereo~ object performs the same function as the algorithm in Figure 4.1.
+We are using it to free up room in the graphical display of our patch, and it is also more efficient.
+Notice that we replaced the two gains~ and the dac~ object with an mc.gain~ and an mc.dac~.